Blog image good posture (1080 x 1080 px) 169

 That might be doing your joints more harm than good.

-Let’s talk about house shoes — and why they matter far more than most people realise.
+Let’s talk about slippers or house shoes — and why they matter far more than most people realise.

 Why House Shoes Matter for Arthritic Knees